kleinweb/laminas-validator-extensions/README.md

 For more information about what validators do, how to use them, and how to write your own, [visit the Laminas documentation](https://docs.laminas.dev/laminas-validator/).

-## Base validator
+## Base validators

+### `ExtendedAbstractValidator`

-The abstract `Alley\Validator\BaseValidator` class standardizes the implementation of custom validators with `\Laminas\Validator\AbstractValidator`.
+The abstract `Alley\Validator\ExtendedAbstractValidator` class standardizes the implementation of custom validators with `\Laminas\Validator\AbstractValidator`.

-When extending `BaseValidator`, validation logic goes into a new `testValue()` method, which is responsible only for applying the logic and adding any validation errors.
+When extending `ExtendedAbstractValidator`, validation logic goes into a new `testValue()` method, which is responsible only for applying the logic and adding any validation errors.
 It's no longer necessary to call `setValue()` prior to evaluating the input, and `isValid()` will return `true` if there are no error messages after evaluating the input and `false` if there are any messages.

 Before: